oils-for-unix/oils/doc/variable-scope.md

   - `declare -p` to print variables
   - `${x@a}` to print flags
   - `pp .cell`

   - weird `TZ` test in `printf`.
 I think this could just look in the environment itself?
 Do `getenv()`?
+    - yeah I think this is a separate case
+    - I think it should just look for a GLOBAL honestly

 ### `Dynamic` &rarr; `LocalOnly` (keyword `setlocal`)